Photo above: Professor Martin teaching a marketing class. Photo by William Ing.

 Drew Martin is a professor of marketing at the University of Hawai‘i at Hilo.
 His research includes inquiry into consumer behavior (emphasizing the impact of unconscious thought), advertising, brand management, strategic marketing, and international marketing.
 He is an internationally recognized expert in the field of tourism.

 Martin says his work does not fit nicely into one category of research.
 His inquiry spans the gamut from anthropomorphic brand characters, to self image in consumer behavior, to gestalt modeling of international tourism behavior.
 He’s extremely active in both research and scholarly activity, and since 2011, has had 15 peer-reviewed papers and three chapters published, and has presented six papers at conferences, three of which received awards.
-Currently, he is simultaneously guest editing special editions for Journal of Business Research and International Journal of Tourism Anthropology.
-Last June, a special edition he guest edited was published in the Journal of Business Research.
+He also guest edits special editions for Journal of Business Research and International Journal of Tourism Anthropology.
+A special edition he guest edited was published in the Journal of Business Research.

 One of Martin’s most important scholarly activities is serving as senior associate editor of Journal of Business Research, a social science index journal and one of the top journals for marketing publications.
 He is the journal’s only senior associate editor, and since taking the role in 2010, has reviewed over 600 manuscripts, working with scholars worldwide.
 He is known among his peers as an editor who offers a tremendous amount of help, rich with positive comments and encouraging words, resulting in significantly improved papers for publication.